Huntley Meadows

 Historic Huntley House: Huntley was the country home of Thomson Francis Mason, a grandson of George Mason.
 George Mason was an American patriot who participated in the American Revolution and the Constitutional Convention and who was influential in penning the Bill of Rights.

 The grounds at Historic Huntley are open dawn to dusk from March through November.
 Historic Huntley is closed during December, January and February.
-Saturday tours for family groups of one to nine people are at 10:30 a.m. and noon beginning in spring through fall.
-Advance reservations required.
+Saturday tours are 10 am – 3 pm beginning in spring through fall.
 The cost is $40 for families and $20 per couple.
 Please check in at the lower house adjacent to the parking lot at 6918 Harrison Lane, Alexandria VA 22306 (just north of Huntley Meadows Park).

 Leave a Reply